 For years, locations such as Aberdour, Anstruther, St Andrews, and Peterhead in Aberdeenshire have received flocks of visitors seeking Scottish sun, recreation, and delicious fish and chips.
 The East Neuk area of Scotland in particular has a rich history in sea-related leisure activities and as a holiday destination; old photographs capture the bathing huts, adults lounging in the sun, and atmosphere of cheery camaraderie.
 Model boat sailing, swimming, and fishing were all extremely popular pastimes, and an open air pool in Cellardyke, Anstruther was created in the 1930s for leisure purposes.

 As time progressed, conventional seaside fashion drastically evolved.
 The flowing bathing costumes of the early 1900s eventually shed their ostentatious collars and skirts.
 Necklines fell and hemlines rose, leading to a series of arrests beginning in the 1920s for “indecent exposure” which raised questions about the policing of women’s bodies.
 The bikini was popularised in the 1940s and, by the 1950s and 1960s, women’s swimsuits were often colourful and form-fitting—as seen in Swimming Pool.

 The image seen above is courtesy of University of Dundee Museum Services, Duncan of Jordanstone College of Art & Design Collection.

-Thanks for joining us by the seaside.
-Check out our virtual exhibition, blog, wellbeing resources, and more! 🏴🐟🐳
+Thank you for joining us by the seaside.
+Check out our digital exhibition, events calendar, podcast, blog, and more! 🏴🌊